 Annie Frazer has a passion for expanding access to high-quality Montessori education.
 She attended Montessori schools through age twelve and graduated from Grady High School in the Atlanta Public Schools.
 She holds a BA in English and theater from Oberlin College, an MA in education from Stanford University, an AMI Montessori elementary diploma from the Bergamo Montessori Training Centre, and AMI Montessori certification at the adolescent level.
-Annie has ten years of experience as a Montessori adolescent teacher and administrator at Arbor Montessori School in Atlanta and has worked as a middle school teacher in DeKalb County Schools.
-In the summers, she serves on the faculty of the AMI Montessori Orientation to Adolescent Studies.
+Before founding Montessori Partnerships for Georgia, Annie worked for ten years as a Montessori adolescent teacher and administrator at Arbor Montessori School in Atlanta and worked as a middle school teacher in DeKalb County Schools.

 Board of Directors

-Anne Ledoux has been an AMI Primary Lead Guide for 10 years.
-She recognized the power and potential of a Montessori education after enrolling her son in a local Montessori school.
+Anne is a Montessori teacher at Arbor Montessori School with 13 years’ experience leading Montessori classrooms.
 She is committed to spreading the word about quality Montessori education and is excited to be working with Montessori Partnerships for Georgia.
-Anne holds a M.Ed. from Loyola University and a B.A. in sociology from the University of Maryland.
-She is excited to be heading up Montessori Partnerships for Georgia’s Practical Life Savers initiative.
+Anne holds an M.Ed. from Loyola University and a B.A. in sociology from the University of Maryland.